Christian M. 8 min read

 Your choice of business broadband provider shouldn’t affect your website’s performance because it will depend on the connection quality of your web host, not yours!
 The exception is if you are privately hosting your website from your servers.

 If your business is off-grid, you can still host your website privately via Starlink (preferably) or one of the other business satellite broadband providers.
-The downside is that all wireless connections (including 5G broadband) are inherently less stable and can result in hosting issues.
+The downside is that all wireless connections (including 5G business broadband) are inherently less stable and can result in hosting issues.

 Related